Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-header/README.md

 # @financial-times/anvil-ui-ft-header

-This package provides components which return variants of the header components for ft.com; the standard ft.com `HeaderDefault`, a `HeaderSticky`, and a `LogoOnly` variant as well as the `Drawer` component which is rendered separately.
+This package provides templates which return variants of the page header and navigation drawer for ft.com.

-### Getting started
+## Getting started

+### Instalation

 This module is compatible with Node 10+ and is distributed on npm.